 How to Recognize a Bad Therapist

-Not all therapists are made equalOpens in a new tab., and it is crucial to find one that can help you effectively.
+Not all therapists are made equal, and it is crucial to find one that can help you effectively.
 A therapy session is the definition of a safe space, and you should feel like you are welcomed.

 We previously talked about looking at the feedback that a specific clinic or therapist has gotten before paying for the service, but if that is not possible or the result is different than expected, here are signs to look for in a therapy session that isn’t going well.